mikelgo/workshop-exercises/angular-basic/04-pipes_directives.md

 ```

-## use directive to highlight movie-card
+## use directive to adjust behavior of movie-card

 go to `projects/movies/src/app/app.component.html`
 or to `projects/movies/src/movie-card/movie-card.component.html`